WHAT IS HAZARD MITIGATION

 The City of Long Beach’s Natural Hazard Mitigation Plan identifies hazards that pose a risk to the community and actions City agencies are taking to reduce the impacts of these hazards.
 The plan is required by the Federal Disaster Mitigation Act of 2000 to be updated every five years.

-The 2017 plan is currently being updated by the Department of Disaster Preparedness and Emergency Communications in partnership with a number of City departments and partners including:
+The 2023 plan was updated by the Department of Disaster Preparedness and Emergency Communications in partnership with a number of City departments and partners including:

 - Disaster Preparedness and Emergency Communications